Joearockiam/BankingSystem/README.md

 ## Modules
 - UI - Console based UI
+- Scheduler
-- Scheduler - for EoD balance and EoM interest calculation.
+  - EoD Balance and interest
+  - EoM End of Month interest calculation for each account